-- Cover leftover fruit cobbler with plastic wrap and store in the refrigerator for up to 5 days.
+- Cover leftover fruit cobbler with plastic wrap and store in the refrigerator for up to five days.

 - Make a blueberry cobbler extra-special with a crumble topping.
-Toast about 1/3 cup of chopped pecans; combine the toasted pecans with 1/4 cup of all-purpose flour, 1/4 cup of packed brown sugar, and 1 1/2 tablespoons of butter.
+Toast about 1/3 cup of chopped pecans and combine the toasted pecans with 1/4 cup of all-purpose flour, 1/4 cup of packed brown sugar, and 1 1/2 tablespoons of butter.
 Mix with a fork or your fingers to make the crumble.
-Sprinkle over the top of the cobbler.
-Bake as directed.
+Sprinkle over the top of the cobbler and bake as directed.